unwired/certsort/README.md

 # Certificate sorting

-This library can read X509 certificates and RSA private keys contained in a list of files, order them, and sort them into output files specified by a configuration string.
+This library can read X509 certificates and private keys contained in a list of files, order them, and sort them into output files specified by a configuration string.

 ## Usage